kartik-v/yii2-dialog/README.md

     - PROMPT dialog
     - CUSTOM dialog
 - Includes a jQuery plugin `krajeeDialog` (created by Krajee), that allows one to configure the bootstrap3-dialog library easily, or use the native JS alerting component, OR also configure any third party JS Notification Library to be used.
+- Ability to render pretty dialogs by overriding and enhancing confirmation dialog for links that use yii's `data-confirm` methods.
 - Advanced configuration via `kartik\dialog\Dialog` widget.
 This widget allows one to globally setup the native JS alert OR bootstrap3-dialog settings.

 ## Installation